Traditional water sources of Persian antiquity: Qanat and Kariz

-Persia's Qanat system dates back many centuries, and thousands of years old.
+Persia's Qanat system is thousands of years old.
 The city Zarch in central Iran has the oldest and longest Qanat (over 3000 years and 71 km long) and other 3000 years old Qanats have been found in northern Iran.
 The Qanats mostly came in from higher elevations, and were split into a distributing network of smaller underground canals called kariz when reaching the city.
 Like Qanats, these smaller canals were below ground (~20 steps), and were built such that they were very difficult to contaminate.
 These underground aqueducts, built thousands of years ago suffer no evaporation loss and are ideally suited for drinking water since there is no pollution danger.

 But with the further growth of the city in Persian lands, even the Qanats could not respond to the needs of residents.
 That is when some wealthy inhabitants started building private reservoirs called ab anbar (Persian آب انبار).

 In the middle of the twentieth century, it is estimated that approximately 50,000 qanats were in use in Iran, each commissioned and maintained by local users.
 Of these only 25,000 remain in use as of 1980.

 One of the oldest and largest known qanats is in the Iranian city of Gonabad which after 2700 years still provides drinking and agricultural water to nearly 40,000 people.
 Its main well is more than 360 meters deep and the qanat is 45 kilometers long.
 Yazd, Khorasan and Kerman are the known zones for their dependence with an extensive system of qanats.

 In traditional Persian architecture, a Kariz (کاریز) is a small Qanat, usually within a network inside an urban setting.
 Kariz is what distributes the Qanat into its final destinations.